workingpleasewait/loom-transcript-scraper/README.md

 These files provide context and data needed to debug complex web scraping issues, particularly when the target elements are located within shadow DOM or are dynamically loaded.

+## LLM Transcript Processing

+This project includes functionality to process Loom video transcripts for ingestion into Large Language Models (LLMs).
+The processing:

+- Formats transcripts in a standardized way for optimal LLM consumption
+- Cleans and structures text for better AI processing
+- Supports both integrated and standalone usage approaches

+For detailed information about using the LLM transcript processing features, refer to:
+- `README_LLM_INTEGRATION.md` - Contains integration guidelines
+- `IMPLEMENTATION_GUIDE.md` - Provides detailed implementation steps

+## LLM Transcript Directory Organization

+Transcripts prepared for LLM ingestion are organized as follows:

+- Raw transcripts are stored in the configured download directory
+- LLM-ready transcripts are stored in the `llm_ready_transcripts/` directory
+- Each LLM-ready file is named with the video title and ID, with an '_llm' suffix
+- The directory structure preserves the relationship between original videos and their processed transcripts

 ## Troubleshooting

 If the script fails to extract a transcript: